kata198/ichorORM/README.md

 Set these fields via the *setGlobalConnectionParams* method

-	setGlobalConnectionParams(host='localhost', dbname='my_db', user='Super User', password='cheese')
+	setGlobalConnectionParams(host='localhost', port=5432, dbname='my_db', user='Super User', password='cheese')

-Fields can be omitted and they will not be sent.
+Fields can be omitted and they will not be sent, or default will be used.
 For example, if your ident specifies a default user to be your system user, or if you don't have a password for localhost accounts, etc. , then don't set those fields.

 **Individual Connections**